Instrumental Tuition at Michael Hall

 The rotation system

-All pupils of Class 5 and above wishing to learn an instrument at school are placed on the rotation system which operates from lesson 3 (9:40am) through to the end of lesson 9 (4:00pm) and includes lunchtime ( the length of the rotation does vaery slightly depending on the number of pupils).
-Pupils have a fixed day for their lesson, but the time of the lesson changes every week to prevent pupils from missing the same lesson repeatedly.
+All pupils wishing to learn an instrument at school are placed on the rotation system which generally operates from lesson 3 (9:40am) through to the end of lesson 9 (4:00pm).
+Sometimes lunchtime and after-school lessons (up to 5.00 pm at the latest) are included.
+The length of the rotation does vary slightly depending on the number of pupils and on teacher availability.
+Where possible pupils have a fixed day for their lesson, but the time of the lesson changes every week to prevent pupils from missing the same curriculum lesson more than once each half-term.

-The number of lessons offered in a term will vary depending on the length of the term – this is reflected in the billing.
-The number of lessons offered in a term will always be one shorter than the actual length of the term to allow for a ‘catch-up’ lesson in the event that the instrumental teacher is absent.
+The number of lessons offered in a term will vary depending on the length of the term.
+The number of lessons offered in a term will generally be one shorter than the actual length of the term to allow for a ‘catch-up’ lesson in the event that the instrumental teacher is absent.